MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 The autocorrect misspelled words option controls whether or not errors in typed text will be automatically corrected.

-If the policy is Enabled, then the option will be locked to not autocorrect misspelled words.
+- If the policy is enabled, then the option will be locked to not autocorrect misspelled words.

-If the policy is Disabled or Not Configured, then the user will be free to change the setting according to their preference.
+- If the policy is disabled or Not Configured, then the user will be free to change the setting according to their preference.

-Note that the availability and function of this setting is dependent on supported languages being enabled.
+**Note** that the availability and function of this setting is dependent on supported languages being enabled.
 <!-- TurnOffAutocorrectMisspelledWords-Description-End -->

 <!-- TurnOffAutocorrectMisspelledWords-Editable-Begin -->